laserpants/trombone/README.md

 Trombone
 ========

 Trombone is a data access server for PostgreSQL.
-Its chief purpose is to translate JSON-formatted HTTP requests to database statements, with results returned in JSON and complying with standard response code and error conventions.
+Its chief purpose is to translate JSON-formatted HTTP requests to database statements, with results returned in JSON while complying with standard response code and error conventions.

 You may find this software useful if;